Marzan1810662/tools-factory-client/README.md

 ## `Features and Functionalities`
 * User authentication
+* two types of user role i.e Admin and User.
 * user specific dashboard
 * Users can add reviews and view all the reviews on home page
 * User can purchase any tool